 • Effective for lower speed data centers.
 The 100M limitation of copper cables is more than enough to run in data center environments.

 • Media Conversion.
 What happens when you have a monitoring tool that isn't the same media type as your live connection or vice versa?

 Active TAPs support additional functionality like aggregation and regeneration as well as advanced functions like filtering and bypass.
 Active TAPs include failsafe technology to protect against device or power failure.
 Passive TAPs support out-of-band “listen-only” monitoring tools, and are simple, reliable and require no power.
 Passive TAPs are typically 1G to 100G fiber or 100M copper.

 Garland Technology continues to invest in R&D to support copper networks now and in the future.

-Tapping copper networks is critical for ensuring that key performance management tools, security appliances and data collection systems see 100% of the traffic flowing in and out of the environment.
-All of the systems need full access to the source of network data to function properly.
+This whitepaper with review why tapping copper networks is critical for ensuring that key performance management, security and data collection tools see 100% of the traffic flowing in and out of the environment.

 TAP into Technology

 When many think about the mining industry, they’re probably not thinking about new technologies.
 Instead, they might be conjuring up mental images of..